EV Charger Installation Cost UK 2026: How Much Does a Home Charger Cost?

 So unless you’ve got a very specific setup, 7kW is the sensible option.

-There is also support for eligible households using approved cross-pavement solutions.
-GOV.UK says this currently offers up to £350, increasing to £500 from 1 April 2026.
+There is also support for eligible households using an approved cross-pavement charging solution, such as a charging gully.
+GOV.UK lists support of up to £500 for eligible households.

 Best home EV charger brands in the UK